Terenceyuyue/varFEM/README.md

 - It should be pointed out that the package is only designed to help more people understand the hidden ideas in iFEM.
 In fact, a considerable part of the program is extracted from iFEM with minor changes or simplications.
 See Copyright in the M-lints.

-- On this basis, we hope to develop the "variational formulation based programming" introduced in FreeFEM, a high level multiphysics finite element software.
+- On this basis, we hope to develop the "variational formulation based programming" designed in FreeFEM, a high level multiphysics finite element software.

 ## Arrangement of the ongoing Toolbox